What to do with ashes after a cremation

 You may wish to scatter the ashes in a local park or a beauty spot that the deceased loved.
 You will need to check with the council as human ashes contain phosphate, which can have a detrimental effect on the local wildlife and environment.
 You may also find that busy areas do not allow you the privacy to say goodbye to your loved one in the way you might have liked.
 If you would prefer no one to be around, then you should pick a particularly quiet spot, or perhaps choose a time of day when it is less busy.

-Unfortunately, royal parks, some sports grounds and some historical sites such as The Shakespeare Trust explicitly state that they do not allow the scattering of ashes for this reason.
-Football grounds have varying policies on this; you can see the rules on scattering ashes at football clubs.
+Unfortunately, royal parks, some sports grounds and some historical sites such as The Shakespeare Trust explicility state that they do not allow the scattering of ashes for this reason.
+Football grounds have varying policies on this.
+Read more on the rules on scattering ashes at football clubs.

 Simplicity can organise a special resting place for your loved one at one of our crematoria if you wish, marked with a memorial stone, which you can visit at any time.